EnspiredjackDev/CryptoFaucetPage/README.md

 #### Coingecko API ids for coins
 A coin's ID can be found on the coin page for example, [bitcoin's] (https://www.coingecko.com/en/coins/bitcoin) would be `bitcoin`, you can find it on the right side of the page labelled `API ID`
 #### The first letters of an address
-To try to prevent users from using the wrong address, on line 62 there is a check to make sure that the address starts with the correct letters, currently it is set to litecoin's, change it to whatever your currency has.
+To try to prevent users from using the wrong address, on line 63 there is a check to make sure that the address starts with the correct letters, currently it is set to litecoin's, change it to whatever your currency has.
 #### Changing the time between uses
-On line 56, `NOW() - INTERVAL 24 HOUR")` can be changed to any number, but to make it more readable use:     `NOW() - INTERVAL 24 MINUTE")` for minutes or `NOW() - INTERVAL 24 DAY")` for days.
+On line 69, `NOW() - INTERVAL 24 HOUR")` can be changed to any number, but to make it more readable use:     `NOW() - INTERVAL 24 MINUTE")` for minutes or `NOW() - INTERVAL 24 DAY")` for days.
 #### Changing the payment amount per country
-Lines 134-200 are setup to deal with country by country payments, the numbers are setup like: `CPM / 1000 / pricePerCoin` where cpm is how much the shortlink service pays you, 1000 stays the same and pricePerCoin is at what sell rate you want to sell the coin to users.
+Lines 189-256 are setup to deal with country by country payments, the numbers are setup like: `CPM / 1000 / pricePerCoin` where cpm is how much the shortlink service pays you, 1000 stays the same and pricePerCoin is at what sell rate you want to sell the coin to users.
 #### Space for ad
-Lines 338-340 is space for an iframe ad with some margin away from the submit box.
+Line 402 is space for an iframe ad with some margin away from the submit box.
 #### Footer
 Feel free to change the footer text, I just wanted it to look a bit professional but please leave the html comment under it.